Twaha-Rahman/e-commercify/README.md

 ## Contributing

-We are glad to recieve PRs from anybody who is interested.
+We are glad to receive PRs from anybody who is interested.
 If you want to contribute this open source project head over to the [Contributing Guide](CONTRIBUTING.md).

 ## Ask For Help